 This would be an interesting one to argue.
 The standard for double jeopardy is whether each offense requires proof of an element which the other does not.
 For the DUI that’s easy.
 DUI requires proof that you operated a motor vehicle.
 Drug possession certainly does not.
 Similarly, normal drug...Read more »

 Circumstantial evidence's value is every bit the same as the value of direct evidence.
 "It's only circumstantial" is a nonsense TV thing.
 Circumstantial evidence is often extremely powerful.
 Here is the example that is often given in court.
-You go to sleep at night and there is no snow on the...Read more »
+You go to sleep at night and there is...Read more »

 There are a wide range of acceptable search warrants.
 The most critical factor is whether or not it’s been approved (signed) by a judge.
 If you’re being charged with a crime, you should hire an attorney.